 Since its inception, Livnot workers and volunteers from around the world have made significant and wide-ranging contributions to Israel during during times of peace and times of crisis.
 Livnot has repaired over 3,000 homes for the elderly, disabled, and terror victims, renovated 230 bomb shelters, and lent a helping hand to community centers throughout Israel.
 Livnot workers and volunteers have been responsible for delivering emergency provisions of food and water, excavating the Kotel tunnels, building parks, aiding in the absorption of Ethiopian immigrants, and much more.

-Our Israel programs are geared for young English-speaking Jewish adults in their 20’s with minimal formal Jewish education.
+Our Israel programs are geared for young English-speaking Jewish adults (21-32) with minimal formal Jewish education.
 Participants in Livnot programs have the unique opportunity to immerse themselves in the enchanting Old City of Tzfat, the ancient home of Kabbalah.
 On adventurous hikes throughout the Galilee and Northern Israel, they also learn about Jewish spirituality through the lens of nature.
 The importance of Shabbat takes on a large role in Livnot programs as it is a festive part of regular life in Tzfat.

 With years of experience and dedication, our professional staff is committed to bringing Livnot’s vision to life each day.
 We invite you to get to know some of the Livnot family: